 Empty Vessel

-My friend Lisa is a creative genius - she takes fabric, wool, and scraps of lace and creates joy-filled, whimsical birds, crows, and lately, tea cups.
+My friend Lisa is a creative genius - she takes fabric, wool, and scraps of lace and creates joy-filled, whimsical birds, butterflies, and lately, tea cups.

-When she shared the pictures of her tea cups, I remembered something a mutual friend had said to me.
+The tea cups arose from a mutual conversation we'd had with a friend.
 It was a week in which fatigue had returned, and I was mourning the loss of energy and health - the ebb and flow of my days.
-Carol remarked that 'sometimes we're a tea cup and sometimes we're a thimble' and this image struck me with its poignancy, as it resonated so accurately with my experience.
+Our friend Carol remarked that 'sometimes we're a tea cup and sometimes we're a thimble' and this image struck me with its poignancy, as it resonated so accurately with my experience.

 Oh yes.
-Sometimes I have a thimble full of energy when I wish I had a tea cup full.
-Sometimes I have a cup full but think I have a thimble.
-Learning how to honor both is the journey of my days.
+Sometimes we have a thimble full of energy when we wish we had a tea cup full.
+Sometimes we have a cup full but think we have a thimble.

-As Lisa shared her teacups with me, she invited me to write something to pair with them.
+As Lisa shared her teacups with me, she invited me to write something to pair with them for a fundraiser for a mental health charitable organization.
 So Carol's words and Lisa's invitation became this poem.
 Truly, we wrote her together.

 Empty Vessel by Karly Randolph Pitman